Best Sleeping Bag | UK 2025

 Fill - 900-Fill Power European Goose Down

-Pros - Lightweight, warm
+Pros - Warm, ultralight

 The North Face Blue Kazoo